 All federally listed threatened and endangered species that have potential habitat or known occurrence in the Action Area are described in further detail below.
-The Action Area is defined as all areas that may be affected directly or indirectly by the Federal action (i.e. implementation of the Preferred Alternative).
-It includes not only the immediate area involved in the proposed action but encompasses the geographic extent of environmental changes (i.e., the physical, chemical, and biotic effects) that would result directly and indirectly from the action.
-It is typically larger than the area directly affected by the Proposed Action (i.e. proposed restoration projects) itself and is intended to include species or critical habitat that may be present in the entire potentially affected area.
+The Action Area is defined as all areas that may be affected directly or indirectly by the Federal action (i.e., implementation of the Trustees' preferred alternative).
+It includes not only the immediate area involved in the Federal action but encompasses the geographic extent of environmental changes (i.e., the physical, chemical, and biotic effects) that would result directly and indirectly from the action.
+The Action Area is typically larger than the area directly affected by the Federal action itself and is intended to include species or critical habitat that may be present in the entire potentially affected area.
 The LDWF's Wildlife Diversity Program also lists species that are of special concern to the state.